ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-JavaScript at Scale: My Path from Quick Scripts to Structured Web Applications - <a href="https://javascript.plainenglish.io/javascript-at-scale-my-path-from-quick-scripts-to-structured-web-applications-0a8fced6f358?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Evolving With JavaScript: My Transition From DOM Manipulation to Scalable Frontend Systems - <a href="https://javascript.plainenglish.io/evolving-with-javascript-my-transition-from-dom-manipulation-to-scalable-frontend-systems-634db59a450b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Safora Nafees`**

-<blockquote>My JavaScript journey began with small browser scripts — modals, event listeners, and AJAX calls.
-But as I moved into building…
+<blockquote>What started as basic DOM scripting with jQuery and vanilla JavaScript eventually matured into building production-grade, componentized…
 Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-The Hidden Power of JavaScript’s Optional Chaining (?.) - <a href="https://the-expert-developer.medium.com/the-hidden-power-of-javascripts-optional-chaining-8f2c621e386b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+WakaPAC: The Reactive JavaScript Library That Learns from the Past to Build the Future - <a href="https://medium.com/@noescom1977/wakapac-the-reactive-javascript-library-that-learns-from-the-past-to-build-the-future-822151a375cf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Floris van den Berg`**

-<blockquote>If you’ve ever written long chains of && to safely access nested properties in JavaScript — or saw your app crash with Cannot read…
+<blockquote>How combining the best ideas from Vue, React, and Knockout.js creates a modern development experience
 Continue reading on Medium »</blockquote>

-<h3>3.
-Building JavaScript Runtime Plugins: My Adventure with Dynamic Function Injection and Execution - <a href="https://medium.com/@kainatnafees/building-javascript-runtime-plugins-my-adventure-with-dynamic-function-injection-and-execution-c1bc345f0d4b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3. eHow I Scaled My Node.js App to Handle 100K Requests/Min (Without Losing My Mind) - <a href="https://javascript.plainenglish.io/ehow-i-scaled-my-node-js-app-to-handle-100k-requests-min-without-losing-my-mind-ab649248caf5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**
+✍️ **posted by `Sachin Kasana`**

-<blockquote>When I started diving deep into JavaScript, I had no idea how powerful its dynamic capabilities really were.
-Sure, I had used it for DOM…
+<blockquote>Three months ago, my Node.js app could barely handle 500 requests per minute.
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>4.
-Five JavaScript String Tricks That Every Beginner Misses. - <a href="https://athiyagu6.medium.com/five-javascript-string-tricks-that-every-beginner-misses-cd26d7f93bd7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How One Missing await Cost Us 72 Hours of Email Blacklisting - <a href="https://javascript.plainenglish.io/how-one-missing-await-cost-us-72-hours-of-email-blacklisting-e4dbe30b856d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiyagu Arunachalam`**
+✍️ **posted by `DefineCode`**

-<blockquote>JavaScript strings are everywhere, but most beginners only scratch the surface.
+<blockquote>A JavaScript loop without proper async handling triggered a mailstorm that Gmail flagged as spam, and users never got their activation…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-Debounce vs Throttle in JavaScript: The Only Guide You’ll Ever Need (With Real-Life Examples)  - <a href="https://the-expert-developer.medium.com/debounce-vs-throttle-in-javascript-the-only-guide-youll-ever-need-with-real-life-examples-ccd95e7a8fae?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Serverless JavaScript Deep Dive: Architecting Scalable APIs with AWS Lambda - <a href="https://javascript.plainenglish.io/serverless-javascript-deep-dive-architecting-scalable-apis-with-aws-lambda-9214d8d7b6d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Maximilian Oliver`**

-<blockquote>If your app feels jittery, your APIs are getting spammed, or your scroll-based animations look like a glitchy arcade game… it’s probably…
+<blockquote>After years of managing monolithic Node.js backends, I rebuilt my architecture using JavaScript functions running in a serverless…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-13 Underrated JavaScript Features You’re Probably Not Using - <a href="https://javascript.plainenglish.io/13-underrated-javascript-features-youre-probably-not-using-91f1177d0bed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Infodigit`**

-<blockquote>Discover lesser-known JavaScript features to boost your code efficiency.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>7.
-4 Essential Types of JavaScript You Need to Know in 2025 - <a href="https://medium.com/codetodeploy/4-essential-types-of-javascript-you-need-to-know-in-2025-bc3e00f71d27?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Ali`**

-<blockquote>Learn the most important types JavaScript across every environment in 2025 — Which is used from client-side scripting to back-end…
-Continue reading on CodeToDeploy »</blockquote>

-<h3>8.
-From Spaghetti to Structure: My Deep Dive into Functional JavaScript Engineering - <a href="https://medium.com/@kainatnafees/from-spaghetti-to-structure-my-deep-dive-into-functional-javascript-engineering-67f2a1b83db1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The JavaScript Jigsaw: Assembling Complex Frontends with Pure Logic and Zero Frameworks - <a href="https://medium.com/@kainatnafees/the-javascript-jigsaw-assembling-complex-frontends-with-pure-logic-and-zero-frameworks-75b4ca8490f1?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

-<blockquote>JavaScript was once a chaotic jungle of callbacks and global variables for me, a scripting language I used only when necessary.
-But over…
+<blockquote>Most developers today reach straight for React, Vue, or Angular when building frontends — but I chose the harder road.
+I wanted to prove…
 Continue reading on Medium »</blockquote>

+<h3>7.
+How the New ES2025 JavaScript Syntax Will Forever Change How We Perceive the Language - <a href="https://medium.com/@arnoldgunter/how-the-new-es2025-javascript-syntax-will-forever-change-how-we-perceive-the-language-f2c570a8f7bb?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Arnold Gunter`**

+<blockquote>Not a member?
+Read it here for free.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+Mastering TypeScript Basics: 25 Essential Tips to Kickstart Your Journey - <a href="https://medium.com/@avijitghosh_60929/mastering-typescript-basics-25-essential-tips-to-kickstart-your-journey-af8a497d5029?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Avijit Ghosh`**

+<blockquote>Welcome to the first instalment of the TypeScript Foundations for Beginners series, crafted exclusively for Medium readers stepping into…
+Continue reading on Medium »</blockquote>

+<h3>2.
 5 TypeScript Secrets No One Talks About (But You Should Know!) - <a href="https://nameisjayant1.medium.com/5-typescript-secrets-no-one-talks-about-but-you-should-know-9480ddd2fd2c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Discover hidden gems in TypeScript that can make your code safer, smarter, and easier to maintain.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 5 Times TypeScript Saved Me From Dumb Bugs in React Native - <a href="https://nameisjayant1.medium.com/5-times-typescript-saved-me-from-dumb-bugs-in-react-native-f78ee2ce862d?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From undefined props to silent crashes — here’s how TypeScript caught the issues before they ruined my app (and my day).
 Continue reading on Medium »</blockquote>

-<h3>3.
+<h3>4.
 Ace the TypeScript Interview for Lead Developers: Real-World Questions, Patterns, and Pitfalls - <a href="https://medium.com/web-tech-journals/ace-the-typescript-interview-for-lead-developers-real-world-questions-patterns-and-pitfalls-a969ba2a5b0c?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rakesh Kumar`**

 <blockquote>From Utility Types to Design Patterns and Type-Level Programming — Here’s How to Prove You’re More Than Just “Type Safe.”
 Continue reading on Web Tech Journals »</blockquote>

-<h3>4.
+<h3>5.
 Understanding Utility Types in TypeScript (React/ReactNative) - <a href="https://nameisjayant1.medium.com/understanding-utility-types-in-typescript-react-reactnative-9af093cf734e?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>Learn how TypeScript’s utility types like Partial, Pick, Record, and others can supercharge your code with precision, readability, and…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>6.
 Tiny TypeScript Tips for React Native That Make a Big Difference - <a href="https://nameisjayant1.medium.com/tiny-typescript-tips-for-react-native-that-make-a-big-difference-64534c696e18?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jayant Kumar`**

 <blockquote>From subtle syntax quirks to helpful TypeScript habits — these small details can save hours of debugging and help you write cleaner, safer…
 Continue reading on Medium »</blockquote>

-<h3>6.
+<h3>7.
 Why Use TypeScript: The Developer’s Guide to Better Code - <a href="https://medium.com/@jasminbhesaniya/why-use-typescript-the-developers-guide-to-better-code-866bb4ca5dd8?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Jasmin Bhesaniya`**

 <blockquote>TypeScript has revolutionized how we write JavaScript by adding static type checking to the world’s most popular programming language.
 As…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Unlocking TypeScript Secrets: How .d.ts Files Work Without Explicit Imports - <a href="https://javascript.plainenglish.io/unlocking-typescript-secrets-how-d-ts-files-work-without-explicit-imports-12a037e739e0?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Awwwesssooooome`**

-<blockquote>Ever spent hours wrestling with TypeScript errors from untyped third-party libraries?
-That moment when you add a declare module in a .d.ts…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Building Full-Stack Applications with Server-Side JavaScript - <a href="https://medium.com/@kaklotarrahul79/building-full-stack-applications-with-server-side-javascript-9ecc1bab4a19?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Base64 in Mongo: The Case for Simple Image Storage - <a href="https://aws.plainenglish.io/base64-in-mongo-the-case-for-simple-image-storage-6730c043e772?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Mahmoud Bebars`**

-<blockquote>Building Full-Stack Applications with Server-Side JavaScript: The Power of Node.js
+<blockquote>Ever built a clean backend with APIs, a MongoDB database, maybe a sprinkle of payment or email integrations — only to hit a wall when it’s…
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>2.
-How to Build a Product Recommendation System with Node.js and Machine Learning - <a href="https://javascript.plainenglish.io/how-to-build-a-product-recommendation-system-with-node-js-and-machine-learning-f082c43971fa?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Node.js is DEAD!
+Long Live Bun.js?
+The Shocking Truth That Will Change How You Code in 2025 - <a href="https://javascript.plainenglish.io/node-js-is-dead-long-live-bun-js-the-shocking-truth-that-will-change-how-you-code-in-2025-f479f5d8b459?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Somendradev`**
+✍️ **posted by `Sumit Shaw`**

-<blockquote>Ever wonder how Amazon knows exactly what you might like next?
-Or how Netflix serves up the perfect show when you’re just about to fall…
+<blockquote>The JavaScript Runtime Battle That’s Dividing Developers (And Why You Can’t Afford to Ignore It)
 Continue reading on JavaScript in Plain English »</blockquote>

+<h3>3.
+How to Build a Multi-Tenant SaaS Application Using Angular, Node.js, and PostgreSQL - <a href="https://medium.com/@rizwanhanif633/how-to-build-a-multi-tenant-saas-application-using-angular-node-js-and-postgresql-f96b1b5c3c56?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rizwanhanif`**

+<blockquote>The SaaS (Software as a Service) model has become the backbone of modern businesses.
+But building a multi-tenant SaaS application that is…
+Continue reading on Medium »</blockquote>

+<h3>4.
+Building a Scalable Real-Time Chat App with Docker, Nginx, and Socket.IO - <a href="https://medium.com/@iamaamunir/building-a-scalable-real-time-chat-app-with-docker-nginx-and-socket-io-569f592bca25?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Munir Abdullahi`**

+<blockquote>We live in a fact-paced world where we are digitally connected at all times.
+Behind this constant connectivity are real-time communication…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-Django Felt Like Overkill — Until I Hit This FastAPI Problem - <a href="https://medium.com/@hadiyolworld007/django-felt-like-overkill-until-i-hit-this-fastapi-problem-9bb3af75340d?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 FastAPI Optimizations That Saved Me from Production Downtime - <a href="https://medium.com/@bhagyarana80/10-fastapi-optimizations-that-saved-me-from-production-downtime-42a3f40013c5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nikulsinh Rajput`**
+✍️ **posted by `Bhagya Rana`**

-<blockquote>Where Django still shines and where FastAPI wins.
+<blockquote>Real-world lessons and actionable strategies to boost your FastAPI app’s performance, stability, and uptime.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Why Pro Devs Secretly Use Tabnine (While Beginners Miss Out) - <a href="https://medium.com/lets-code-future/why-pro-devs-secretly-use-tabnine-while-beginners-miss-out-5037cb13022e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Query Optimization Tricks in Django You Should Know - <a href="https://medium.com/@connect.hashblock/10-query-optimization-tricks-in-django-you-should-know-a6ea8919f2e9?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ask With Ai`**
+✍️ **posted by `Hash Block`**

-<blockquote>If You’re Not Using Tabnine Yet, You’re Wasting Hours You’ll Never Get Back
+<blockquote>Make your Django app lightning-fast by mastering these real-world database query techniques every developer should implement.
-Continue reading on Let’s Code Future »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Stop Using the vh Unit in CSS: Use svh, lvh, and dvh - <a href="https://medium.com/@kimmyxpow/stop-using-the-vh-unit-in-css-use-svh-lvh-and-dvh-1b02b2a202be?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Python Script I Wrote That Quietly Took Over My Daily Workflow - <a href="https://medium.com/top-python-libraries/the-python-script-i-wrote-that-quietly-took-over-my-daily-workflow-101c311caadf?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abi Noval Fauzi (Pow)`**
+✍️ **posted by `Tech Tales`**

-<blockquote>vh stands for viewport height.
-It’s a pretty straightforward unit — 100vh means 100% of the viewport’s height.
-So if you set an element to…
+<blockquote>I built this one Python automation to solve a small annoyance — now it’s running half my job behind the scenes with just a few libraries.
-Continue reading on Medium »</blockquote>
+Continue reading on Top Python Libraries »</blockquote>

 <h3>4.
+Top 8 Angular Advanced Interview Questions for 2025 - <a href="https://javascript.plainenglish.io/top-8-angular-advanced-interview-questions-for-2025-c9c33ff54cd5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Rohit Nair`**

+<blockquote>Top 8 important Angular basic but advanced interview questions that we know, but not the concept.
+Continue reading on JavaScript in Plain English »</blockquote>

-Building Full-Stack Applications with Server-Side JavaScript - <a href="https://medium.com/@kaklotarrahul79/building-full-stack-applications-with-server-side-javascript-9ecc1bab4a19?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+The Essential Guide to localhost:3000: Your Development Server Port Explained - <a href="https://medium.com/@bishakhghosh0/the-essential-guide-to-localhost-3000-your-development-server-port-explained-1a4c8533c397?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rahul Kaklotar`**
+✍️ **posted by `Lightning Developer`**

-<blockquote>Building Full-Stack Applications with Server-Side JavaScript: The Power of Node.js
+<blockquote>Every developer, at some point, has typed localhost:3000 into their browser and watched their application come to life.
+This simple…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Mastering Dependency Injection in Angular 2025: The Complete Developer Guide - <a href="https://javascript.plainenglish.io/mastering-dependency-injection-in-angular-2025-the-complete-developer-guide-e8c56af9dc55?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rajat`**

-<blockquote>Understanding Angular’s Dependency Injection Hierarchy, Multi-Providers & Real-World Use Cases
-Continue reading on JavaScript in Plain English »</blockquote>

 <h3>6.
-Still.js: A Simple Way to Modernize Legacy Web Apps Without a Full Rewrite - <a href="https://dibishks.medium.com/still-js-a-simple-way-to-modernize-legacy-web-apps-without-a-full-rewrite-2b782a753a81?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Base64 in Mongo: The Case for Simple Image Storage - <a href="https://aws.plainenglish.io/base64-in-mongo-the-case-for-simple-image-storage-6730c043e772?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dibeesh KS`**
+✍️ **posted by `Mahmoud Bebars`**

-<blockquote>Most developers love working with modern frameworks like React, Vue, or Angular.
+<blockquote>Ever built a clean backend with APIs, a MongoDB database, maybe a sprinkle of payment or email integrations — only to hit a wall when it’s…
-Continue reading on Medium »</blockquote>
+Continue reading on AWS in Plain English »</blockquote>

 <h3>7.
-Mastering Authentication in Laravel 12 with Jetstream (Livewire Edition) - <a href="https://ghettotechie.medium.com/mastering-authentication-in-laravel-12-with-jetstream-livewire-edition-2c0902a5f435?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Best Way to Wordpress site Speed Optimization Step-by-Step Tutorial 2025 - <a href="https://sarbdit.medium.com/best-way-to-wordpress-site-speed-optimization-step-by-step-tutorial-2025-1fee7679afad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ghetto Techie`**
+✍️ **posted by `sarbdit`**

-<blockquote>PART 1: Installation & Setup
+<blockquote>Best Way to Wordpress site Speed Optimization Step-by-Step Tutorial 2025
 Continue reading on Medium »</blockquote>

 <br/>